This message was originally sent to students and employees by Feridun Hamdullahpur, president and vice-chancellor.

 - put new security measures in place to make sure only those who live in a residence can enter.

 Our measures to control COVID-19 on campus have been effective over the last year.
 This current outbreak means that we need to double down on these measures and keep working together.
-Anyone who is worried, who tests positive or who is identified as a close contact must know that we have people at Waterloo to help you manage these circumstances.
+Anyone who is worried, who tests positive or who is identified as a close contact must know that we have people at Waterloo to help you manage.

 I know it has been a long, hard year of restrictions.
 Now is not the time to let our guard down.